 LRP1 and Alzheimer's Disease

-The long-term goals of this research focus are to define the mechanisms by which LRP1 modulates brain Abeta and apoE/cholesterol metabolism — and Abeta oligomerization and accumulation — and to examine how modulation of LRP1 expression in vivo impacts Abeta and apoE/cholesterol during aging and Alzheimer's disease.
+The long-term goals of this research are to define the mechanisms by which LRP1 modulates brain Abeta and apoE in cholesterol metabolism — and Abeta oligomerization and accumulation — and to examine how modulation of LRP1 expression in vivo impacts Abeta and apoE in cholesterol during aging and Alzheimer's disease.
 Several animal models are used for this research.

 The lab's working hypotheses are that:

 - Abeta accumulation and aggregation in the brain are the initial and seminal events that lead to eventual synaptic deficits and memory impairments in Alzheimer's disease.